extra-a/sauer-sdl2/README.md

 * Accuracy/damage statistics menu command "showplayerstats" (due to current network protocol limitations, statistics is gathered only after connection to a server.

-## Troubleshooting

-Build with _DEBUG=1 to print stacktrace on crash.